biosimulators/Biosimulators_simulator_template/README.md

    - `-h`, `--help`: This argument should instruct the command-line program to print help information about itself.
    - `-v`, `--version`: This argument should instruct the command-line program to report version information about itself.

-   This repository contains sample code for using Python and [BioSimulators utils](https://github.com/biosimulators/Biosimulators_utils) to create a BioSimulators-compliant command-line interface for a simulator from a BioSimulators-compliant Python API for a simulator.
-This code is located at `my_simulator/__main__.py`.
-To follow this example,

-   1. Rename the `my_simulator` directory.
-   2. Edit the name, URL of the simulator in `my_simulator/__main__.py`.
+   The `biosimulators_utils.simulator.cli.build_cli` method can be used to easily create such command-line interfaces from BioSimulators-compliant Python APIs.
+A template is available in `my_simulator/__main__.py`.
+To use this template, simply edit the arguments for the name and URL of simulator in `my_simulator/__main__.py`.

    This code will produce a command-line interface similar to that below:
    ```